 You are welcome and encouraged to do class assignments on your own machines.
 Although pbrt builds successfully on most systems, the TAs will be able to provide support for compiling pbrt on Linux (on the public Stanford 'myth' machines, see below), on Mac OSX, and on Windows (via Visual Studio 2015, or 2017).
 Check out how to build pbrt for more information.

 If you do not wish to develop on a personal machine, you will have access to the 'myth' machines located in Gates B08.
 They can be accessed via ssh at myth.stanford.edu.

 All students with Leland accounts automatically have accounts on these machines.
 Home directories on these machines are shared with other Stanford Computing Clusters using AFS.
 If you do not have a Leland account, consult this ITSS web page.

 Students in CS 348B are absolutely encouraged to talk to each other, to the TAs, to the instructors, or to anyone else about course assignments.
 Any assistance, though, must be limited to discussion of the problems and sketching general approaches to a solution.
 Each programming project team must write their own code and produce their own writeup.

 Consulting another student's or team's solution is prohibited and submitted solutions may not be copied from any source.
 These and any other form of collaboration on assignments constitute cheating.
 If you have any question about whether some activity would constitute cheating, be cautious and ask the instructors before proceeding!

 You may not supply code, assignment writeups, or exams you complete during CS 348B to other students in future instances of this course or make these items available (e.g., on the web) for use in future instances of this course (just as you may not use work completed by students who've taken the course previously).
-Make sure to make repositories private if you use public source control hosts like github.
+Your github repository for the class must be made private.